AntePost/message-analyzer/README.md

 Outputs result into 'output' folder (relative to the current directory) suffixed with '_lemm'

 ### Arguments
-'-i': path to the input file (e.g. './input/messages.csv').
-DO NOT add additional arguments
+- '-i': path to the input file (e.g. './input/messages.csv')
+- '--chunk_size': number of rows to process in one batch (optional, defaults to 20000)
+- '--offset': number of rows to skip from the beggining (optional, defaults to 0)

 ## main.js
 Script for analyzing WhatsApp chats